 - Disorderly Person Offense

 - Unpaid parking tickets

 Motor vehicle and minor criminal violations committed within the State of New Jersey can have serious consequences for New Jersey residents and visitors.
-A guilty plea can cost hundreds of dollars in insurance and motor vehicle agency surcharges, possible loss of one’s driver’s license, community service and/or jail and a permanent criminal record.
-It is important to have representation for many of these matters if charged with and offense.
+A guilty plea can cost hundreds of dollars in insurance and motor vehicle agency surcharges, possible loss of one’s driver’s license, community service and/or jail, and a permanent criminal record.
+It is important to have representation for many of these matters if charged with an offense.

 Maximum Penalties in NJ Municipal Court

 The maximum penalty that can be imposed by a Municipal Court Judge is six (6) months in county jail and/or loss of license to drive for a predetermined period of time.
 Some offenses require mandatory confinement.
 If subject to jail, note there are work release and bracelet monitoring programs available for certain offenses and/or sentences served on the weekends.
 An offense that is more serious, such as robbery, auto theft, or assault, start out as complaint filed in the Municipal Court can be transferred to the Superior Court located at the County courthouse for further processing.
 Some are eventually downgraded by the Prosecutor and are sent back to Municipal Court for processing.

 Many of the Municipal Court fines and penalties for offenses can be found on the Minimum Mandatory Fines report and Penalties Schedule.
 The schedule includes only those motor vehicle offenses that carry minimum fines and penalties or those that carry a specified range of fines and penalties.
 Motor vehicle offenses that carry only maximum penalties are not included.
 Please note that court costs and mandatory assessments are not included in the fine amounts.

 We represent client’s charges with Municipal Court violations throughout Northern New Jersey.
 We offer free initial consultations, and if retained, offer fair prices.
 Contact us today!